colinwkingen/to_do_activerecord/README.md

 ## Description

-This project uses SQL to store patients and info.
+This project uses SQL to store lists and items.
 Practice using ruby and relational databases.
 ActiveRecord is used to handle database interaction.